 Underground cities, dating back to 1600 BC, were built by the early Christians to serve as shelter to avoid Roman persecution.
 It has been “developed” over time to be more habitable.
 It’s hard to imagine how people lived in this bizarre environment, where all the amenities found on the outside, such as kitchen, food storage, wine and oil presses, stables, toilet, school and church, can also be found underground.

 Derinkuyu underground city is one of the popular ones.
-In fact, the site is included in the Green Tour.
+In fact, the site is usually included in the Green Tour.
+Read more about the our Green Tour experience here.
 It is also said that these underground cities are interconnected.
 What’s also interesting is that the city had been used in different historic eras (Roman, Byzantine, Mongolian, Ottoman) all for the same purpose – to take refuge from their enemies.
 Who the enemies are depend on which empire period we are talking about.

 Claustrophobia is not an option when you want to preserve your life